DRflamios/drflamios.github.io/README.md

 # drflamios.github.io

-This is just a simple encoding/decoding system.
+This is just a simple GitHub Pages with GitHub data.

-THIS PROJECT IS (maybe) NOT SECURE, DO NOT USE IT !